 Snape.
 He was abused by his parents and bullied by his peers, but lots of his suffering is due to his own actions.
 And this doesn't even touch on the fact that he lost the girl who he loved and had to cope with her dying... because he was stupid and cruel to call her "mudblood" to her face when she was trying to help him, thus he lost Lily's respect forever because of his own crap.
 And he clearly knows it.

 Barty Crouch Sr., mostly in the films.

-Argus Filch, being a Squib is just not very easy for him.
+Argus Filch, being a Squib is just not very easy for him, especially given he works in a castle where children are taught spells that he will never be able to do.
 It doesn't help that, in the second book, the faculty's response to Ms. Norris' petrification is to tell him to suck it up and deal with it.

 Marietta Edgecomb.
 Though telling on the DA to Umbridge was a dick move, many readers felt compassion when she got permanant pimples on her faces which remind everyone of her betrayal.

 Kreacher is a racist and treacherous house-elf, but he does all he does because he needs someone to treat him lovingly.
 The only people who treated him properly were racists and Dark Wizards, including Regulus Black, who managed to do a HeelFace Turn, but died before he could deprogram him.
 Kreacher had to watch the man die in the cave because this wizard valued his life more than that of a lowly house-elf.
 You can't help but grill Sirius for his poor treatment of the elf, though that's compounded with this being The Greatest Story Never Told.
 A real Heartwarming Moment is when he is presented the fake locket, and he becomes much happier and more polite afterwards.

 Peter Pettigrew is a big subversion.
 It's easy to feel bad for poor, weak, picked-on Peter.
 Then we learn his dirty little secret, and he loses sympathy very quickly.